Dick Grayson: The New 52 (2011–2016)

 The "Death of the Family" crossover event across the Batman-related comic books led to a major shift in Nightwing's status quo.
 During the storyline, one of Dick's friends Jimmy Clark, who worked as a circus clown, was murdered by the Joker because Joker felt like Jimmy was a knockoff of him.
 Nightwing later discovers Joker broke Raya out of prison, infected her with his Joker venom, and forced her to fight him while wearing a makeshift Nightwing costume.
 The toxin eventually killed Raya, though Nightwing tried in vain with an anti-toxin to save her.
 Nightwing then discovered that Joker left a message on Raya's abdomen that he was targeting Haly's Circus next.
 However upon arriving there, Joker unveils his plan to burn the circus to the ground and then infects Nightwing with his gas which not only causes him to experience hallucinations of Jimmy and Raya but he is soon attacked by the other members of Haly's Circus that were also affected by the toxin allowing Joker to capture him.

 In the aftermath, Haly's Circus is gone, with Dick breaking as a result of having lost his investment.
 While the other circus members survived since Joker used a different Joker venom on them, they blame Dick and decide to leave after Raya and Jimmy's funeral, though deep down they know it is not his fault.
 Dick becomes bitter about his loss.
 After he used excessive force to bring down some criminals that tried to plunder valuables from the remains of the circus, Damian, who has been monitoring him, can talk some sense into Nightwing, which helps him recover.

 Nightwing is later deeply affected by the death of Damian following his murder at the hands of Damian's clone, the Heretic, in Batman Incorporated.
 With Damian's death and potential resurrection becoming an obsession of Batman's, Dick is shunned by Bruce when he tries to tell him to move on, in Batman and Nightwing (a retitled Batman & Robin #23).

 Later, the Nightwing series changes its setting to Chicago, Illinois.
 Sonia Branch reveals to Dick an e-mail that indicates that her father Zucco is still alive.
 After giving the address to Red Robin to try and track down who sent it, Robin uncovers that Zucco is residing in Chicago.
 Nightwing moves to Chicago to find and arrest Zucco, who is now living under the assumed identity of Billy Lester, an assistant to the mayor.
 Soon after arriving in Chicago, Dick meets his new roommates, a photojournalist named Michael and a computer specialist named Joey.
 After leaving the apartment to meet with Johnny Spade, a borderline criminal who steals and sells information, their meeting is interrupted by the police.
 A short chase results in the accidental destruction of a newly rebuilt subway.
-Meanwhile, a criminal hacker called the Prankster tortures, maims, and kills criminals con men who are untouchable by the police.
+Meanwhile, a criminal hacker called the Prankster tortures, maims, and kills criminal con men who are untouchable by the police.